litmuschaos/chaos-exporter/README.md

   visit this link: [Litmus Docs](https://docs.litmuschaos.io/)

-- Typically deployed along with the chaos-operator deployment, which, in-turn is associated with all chaosengines in the cluster.
+- Typically deployed along with the chaos-operator deployment, which, in-turn is associated with all chaosresults in the cluster.

 - Two types of metrics are exposed:

-  - Common: These metrics are derived from the chaosengine spec/status and are common to every chaosengine.

-  - Dymanic: Individual experiment run status.
-The list of experiments may vary across ChaosEngines (or newer tests may be patched into it.
-    The exporter reports experiment status as per list in the chaosengine
+  - NamespacedScoped: These metrics are derived from the all the chaosresults present inside `WATCH_NAMESPACE`.
+If `WATCH_NAMESPACE` is not defined then it derived metrics from all namespaces.
+It exposes total_passed_experiment, total_failed_experiment, total_awaited_experiment, experiment_run_count, experiment_installed_count metrices.

+  - ExperimentScoped: Individual experiment run status.
+It exposes passed_experiment, failed_experiment, awaited_experiment, probe_success_percentage, startTime, endTime, totalDuration, chaosInjectTime metrices.

 - The metrics are of type Gauge, w/ each of the status metrics mapped to a numeric value(not-executed:0, fail:1, running:2, pass:3)